Fetal Alcohol Syndromes Impact on Adulthood

 Diagnosing FASDs can be challenging, but it is crucial for the well-being of individuals affected by prenatal alcohol exposure and their families.
 According to the American Academy of Pediatrics, universal screening for prenatal alcohol exposure in all children is important.
 Early identification allows for appropriate interventions and support to be provided.

 Multiple factors are considered when diagnosing FASDs, including physical features, growth patterns, and neurodevelopmental assessments.
 Facial characteristics associated with prenatal alcohol exposure can help in identifying potential cases.
-Biomarkers such as fatty acid ethyl esters, ethyl glucuronide, ethyl sulphate, and alcohol-derived phospholipid phosphatidylethanol can also assist in identifying individuals who have been exposed to alcohol.
+Biomarkers such as fatty acid ethyl esters, ethyl glucuronide, ethyl sulfate, and alcohol-derived phospholipid phosphatidylethanol can also assist in identifying individuals who have been exposed to alcohol.

 To ensure accurate diagnosis, it is important for healthcare professionals to have a comprehensive understanding of the individual's medical history, including maternal alcohol consumption during pregnancy.
 This allows for a more accurate assessment of the potential impact of prenatal alcohol exposure.